smartdevcode/awesome-symfony/README.md

 * [HWIOAuthBundle](https://github.com/hwi/HWIOAuthBundle) - OAuth client integration.
 Supports both OAuth1.0a and OAuth2.
 * [JmikolaAutoLoginBundle](https://github.com/jmikola/JmikolaAutoLoginBundle) - This bundle integrates the AutoLogin library with Symfony2, which implements a security firewall listener to authenticate users based on a single query parameter.
 * [JMSSecurityExtraBundle](http://jmsyst.com/bundles/JMSSecurityExtraBundle) - Enhances the Security Component with several new features.
-* [KnpUGuardBundle](https://github.com/knpuniversity/KnpUGuardBundle) - Adds simple and beautiful authentication to your Symfony project.
 * [SamlBundle](https://github.com/pdias/SamlBundle) - The SamlBundle adds support for SAML 2.0 Service Provider in Symfony2.
 * [two-factor-bundle](https://github.com/scheb/two-factor-bundle) - This Symfony2 bundle provides two-factor authentication for your website.